 I’m most proud of my wife for carrying and delivering our two children.
 We tried for several years to no avail.
 But she got through it and succeeded in delivering the best thing that has every happened to us.

-I’m very proud of our boy for learning and figuring things out on his own.
+I’m proud of my children for learning and figuring things out on their own.
 As a new parent, it pains me to seem him sad and frustrated.
 All I want to do is help him with everything.
 I’ve learned not to rush over, but to let him struggle.
 When he figures things out, his face lights up and so does my heart.

 If you want to create something good, I firmly believe you need the grit to stay consistent.
 If you never quit, it’s very hard to fail!